-The weeds are coming!
+With all the rain we’ve had recently, the weeds are coming!
 If you stay on top of them now, when they are young and not so deeply rooted, you will save yourself a lot of work later on.

 Divide your perennials this month, just as growth is beginning to show.
 Dig up the plants with a good clump of root ball, shaking or washing off the soil so you can divide the plants with a sharp knife.
 Ideally, each piece you have cut apart should have some leaves and lots of roots.
 Plant the divisions immediately.
 This goes for cymbidium orchids, too.
 Wait until they have finished blooming then divide and repot if you need to.